kumbulanit/t-sql/tech company/untitled/module 3/Lab_Writing_Basic_SELECT_Statements_Answers.md

 -- Answer 3: Numeric Operations
 SELECT
     FirstName + ' ' + LastName AS EmployeeName,
-    Salary,
+    BaseSalary,
-    Salary / 12 AS MonthlySalary,
+    BaseSalary / 12 AS MonthlySalary,
-    Salary / 52 AS WeeklySalary,
+    BaseSalary / 52 AS WeeklySalary,
-    Salary / 2080 AS HourlySalary,
+    BaseSalary / 2080 AS HourlySalary,
-    ROUND(Salary / 12, 2) AS MonthlySalaryRounded,
+    ROUND(BaseSalary / 12, 2) AS MonthlySalaryRounded,
-    CEILING(Salary / 1000) AS SalaryInThousandsCeiling,
+    CEILING(BaseSalary / 1000) AS SalaryInThousandsCeiling,
-    FLOOR(Salary / 1000) AS SalaryInThousandsFloor
+    FLOOR(BaseSalary / 1000) AS SalaryInThousandsFloor
 FROM Employees;
 ```